 Find attractions on Eysteroy, Borðoy and Viðoy islands in this first of two articles from a road trip on the Faroe Islands.
 It covers the northeastern islands which are reachable without having to take a ferry.
 The next article will cover the islands of Streymey and Vágar to the west.

-All articles from this Faroes series is listed at the bottom along with a map which might be handy to consult – and even to bring along on your own trip to this beautiful archipelago in the North Atlantic Ocean.
+All articles from this Faroes series are listed at the bottom along with a map.
+This might be handy to consult – and even to bring along – on your own trip to this beautiful archipelago in the North Atlantic Ocean.
 I spent four full days in the Faroes, but I had working camera equipment only half the time.
 The beginning of this article has no illustrations.

 Before arriving in the Faroes I had this idea of at least visiting one extremity and I found it here.
 Viðareiði is simply the northernmost settlement in the Faroe Islands and lies on the island of Viðoy.
 The place consists of a few farms and other buildings on a low-lying strip of farm land nestled east-west between two huge mountains.
 There is no definite centre structure.
 The population hovers around 350.
 Driving here from Tórshavn will take you about 1.5 hrs.